backyourstack/backyourstack/README.md

 #### GitHub API Keys

+If you are not working on bugs or features that make use of the GitHub API, you do not need to configure a set of GitHub API keys.

+If you are going to work on features that make use of the GitHub API, configuring a set of GitHub API keys will help you avoid issues related to rate limiting.
+GitHub limits unauthenticated use of their API to 60 requests an hour.
+Registering a new application and using the API keys provided will enable you to make up to 5000 requests from the GitHub API per hour.
+You can read more information about how GitHub handles rate limiting in their [API Documentation.](https://developer.github.com/v3/#rate-limiting)

 To allow authentication with GitHub, you'll need a set of keys for the GitHub API.
 You can get these keys by [registering a new OAuth application with GitHub](https://github.com/settings/applications/new).
 By default, the callback URL should be `http://localhost:3000/auth/github/callback`.

 You will need the Client ID and Client Secret provided by GitHub after you register your application.